jakehjung/knowledge_quiz_builder/README.md

 A full-stack quiz app where instructors can create quizzes using an AI chatbot, and students can take them.

+Features:
+- AI Assistant helps with CRUD actions on quizzes for instructors
+- Manually create quizes
+- Sign up and Log in: Instructor or Student roles
+- Quiz analytics for both instructors and students
+- BYU & U of U themes 😜
+- Students can take quizzes and see the results
+- Decent UI/UX(not sure if it's responsive though)

+What I didn't do:
+- Quiz options dedupe(there is a unique constraint but AI model doesn't know about existing options when generating)
+- Useful loggings or tracings
+- Useful analytics in the UI.
+There are some, but could use some improvements
+- Tests could be more thorough.
+But I do have some unit/integration tests and AI benchmark tests that are acceptable

 **Built for**: AI Engineer Interview

 ## Prerequisites